Taekwondo

 In a taekwondo match, it is allowed to use feet and hands (fist) to score points.

-The hand is used as a straight punching technique with the knuckle part of tightly clenched fist.
-Foot techniques are using any part of the foot below the ankle bone.
+The hand is used as a straight punching technique with the knuckle part of a tightly clenched fist.
+Foot techniques involve using any part of the foot below the ankle bone.

 The attacks by fist and foot techniques on the areas covered by the trunk protector are permitted.
 However, such attacks shall not be made on the part of the spine.